 This means that focusing your efforts on learning the most frequent Italian words you will be fluent in Italian in no time.

 What’s even more encouraging is that knowing as little as 100 words helps you understand half of the words in an article or book written in Italian.

 Learn the most common 1000 words and you get to a 75% understanding of texts in Italian.

 Also, each new word you learn helps you guess the meaning of up to 135 words you have never seen before.

 This means that knowing only 1000 words helps you guess up to 135000 Italian words.

 The problem with lists of common Italian words

-Now that you know what you can do with 1000 common Italian words, the question is: how to learn these basic Italian words?
+Now that you know what you can do with 1000 words in the Italian language, the question is: how to learn these basic Italian words?